zalavariandris/PyVideoPlayer/README.md

 - [x] add non blobking export with gui
 - [x] dark theme
 - [x] fix first frame number when image sequence starts other than 0

+- [ ] frame scrubbing with a frame dial
+- [ ] mark in, out point
+- [ ] create a precise frameslider widget with matching cache bar

 - [ ] fullscreen
 - [ ] fullscreen scrubbing
 - [ ] support 16 and 32bit image formats
 - [ ] drag and drop
-- [ ] create a precise framespinner widget with matching cache bar
-- [ ] mark in, out point

 - [ ] expusure, gamma
 - [ ] LUT
 - [ ] give it a better name : )